shreyas-chickerur/ePlate/README.md

 2. `npm install`
 3. `npm start`
 4. I will add a way to compile react as an html template so we can serve it from inside of flask
+5. Here are the material ui docs for us to use for our UI: https://material-ui.com/